Cyclic hyperbolicity in CAT(0) cube complexes: Cyclically hyperbolic special groups

 This statement follows from the fact that flipping squares provide the relations of the fundamental groupoid of $X$; see \cite[Statement 9.1.6]{BrownGroupoidTopology} for more details.

 In the rest of this subsection, we describe (a particular case of) the formalism introduced in \cite{SpecialRH}.

 From now on, we fix a (not necessarily compact) special cube complex $X$.
-The \emph{crossing graph} $\Delta X$ is the graph whose vertices are the hyperplanes of $X$ and whose edges link two transverse hyperplane.
+The \emph{crossing graph}\footnote{The graph $\Delta X$ will define the right-angled Artin group in which the fundamental group of $X$ will embed.
+This is the same graph used in \cite{MR2377497}, where no name is assigned to it.
+Here, we use the suggestive terminology \emph{crossing graph}, but it should not be confused with related but different graphs introduced in various contexts, e.g.\ \cite{MR1153934, MR1379364, Roller, MR1920184, MR3217625}.} $\Delta X$ is the graph whose vertices are the hyperplanes of $X$ and whose edges link two transverse hyperplane.

 Given a vertex $x_0 \in X$, a word $w=J_1 \cdots J_r$ of oriented hyperplanes $J_1, \ldots, J_r$ is \emph{$x_0$-legal} if there exists a path $\gamma$ in $X$ starting from $x_0$ such that the oriented hyperplanes it crosses are successively $J_1, \ldots, J_r$.
 We say that the path $\gamma$ \emph{represents} the word $w$.